-- 46 The applicant maintains that the expression 'pass on customer enquiries' in Article 2(2) of the 1982 agreement refers solely to the passing on of information allowing BASF the better to plan its distribution organisation and commercial strategy, and fulfil its obligation to supply the market on an equitable basis in the event of difficulties in supply. - 47 It maintains that 'pass on' means 'inform' in both Article 2(1) and Article 2(2).
-The article contained no obligation to pass on orders, given that it follows implicitly from the right of exclusive distribution in the contract territory conferred on the applicant under Article 1.
+- 73 The applicant maintains that the expression 'pass on customer enquiries' in Article 2(2) of the 1982 agreement refers solely to the passing on of information allowing it the better to plan its distribution organisation and commercial strategy, and fulfil its obligation to supply the market on an equitable basis in the event of difficulties in supply. - 74 It maintains that 'pass on' means 'inform' in both Article 2(1) and Article 2(2).
+The article contained no obligation to pass on orders, given that it follows implicitly from the right of exclusive distribution in the contract territory conferred on Accinauto under Article 1.
 Moreover, Article 2 concerned only 'enquiries' from customers, the sole object of which was to obtain information on the possibilities and conditions of delivery.
-Thus it did not apply to customers' orders. - 48 In the applicant's submission, there is nothing in Article 2(2) of the agreement which requires, for sales outside its contract territory, the consent of BASF.
+Thus it did not apply to customers' orders. - 75 In the applicant's submission, there is nothing in Article 2(2) of the agreement which requires its consent for sales outside the contract territory of Accinauto.
+It is sufficient in that respect to compare the text of the clause in question with that of a reservation of manufacturer's approval contained in a distribution agreement for the region of Nigeria, also concluded by the applicant in 1982.

-49 Under Article 4(1) and (2) of the 1982 agreement, Accinauto undertook to inform BASF regularly as to the general market situation and to draw up an annual sales report.
+76 Under Article 4(1) and (2) of the 1982 agreement, Accinauto undertook to inform BASF regularly as to the general market situation and to draw up an annual sales report.
 However, since Article 4 applied only to information concerning business in the contract territory, information concerning enquiries addressed to it from outside that territory were covered only by Article 2(2) of the agreement.
-The applicant states that information on sales outside the contract territory were also of great interest to it, particularly in order to enable BASF to keep it informed of quality, training or admission requirements in export countries.
+The applicant states that information on sales outside the contract territory were also of great interest to it, particularly in order to avoid those sales being taken into account in the turnover achieved by each distributor in its exclusive territory.
+The amount of certain subsidies granted by BASF to its distributors, contributions towards advertising costs for example, was determined by reference to the turnover they had achieved in their respective territories.

-50 The applicant further argues that the history of the agreement should be taken into account in order to understand the attention which the parties gave to the question of its compatibility with Community competition rules.
+77 The applicant further argues that the history of the agreement should be taken into account in order to understand the attention which the parties gave to the question of its compatibility with Community competition rules.
 The former exclusive sales contract concluded between Accinauto and the legal predecessor of BASF was notified to the Commission in 1969.
 Following objections raised by the Commission, the parties abandoned in 1970 a clause which stipulated that Accinauto was not authorised to export goods forming the subject-matter of the contract outside the contract territory.

-51 Bearing that precedent in mind, at the time of the negotiations which led to the 1982 agreement, the applicant received an assurance from the head of BASF's legal department that the new Article 2(2) complied with Community law.
+78 Bearing that precedent in mind, at the time of the negotiations which led to the 1982 agreement, the applicant received an assurance from the head of its legal department that the new Article 2(2) complied with Community law.
 Since the parties had no doubts as to the lawfulness of that clause, they did not consider it necessary to notify the 1982 agreement to the Commission.

-52 The Commission contends that the reasons put forward by the applicant to justify its interpretation of the passing-on obligation in Article 2(2) of the agreement are unconvincing.
+79 The Commission contends that the reasons put forward by the applicant to justify its interpretation of the passing-on obligation in Article 2(2) of the agreement are unconvincing.
 It reaffirms that that clause contains a disguised prohibition of passive export sales without prior authorisation, and not a simple obligation to pass on information.